SaahilMahato/Algorithms/README.md

 # Implementations of Algorithms and Data Structures in C++, Java and Python

 **Disclaimer:**
-Most of the programs use integer datatype for inputs and outputs so if your input or expected output is outside of the integer datatype range the program will not return correct output.
-So, change the datatypes as you see fit before using it.
+I have not used generic programming so there's a chance of overflow or underflow in large or small inputs so change the data type as you see fit before executing.

 ## Algorithms